RaMdsC/hdeeprm/README.rst

     }
   }

-Extra command line arguments are available for learning agent simulations:
+Optional command line arguments are available:

-- The ``agent.py`` file contains your developed learning agent for evaluation.
+- ``-a`` - The file containing your developed learning agent for evaluation.
   See `agent examples <TODO>`_ for reference.

-- The ``inmodel`` optional argument may be used for providing a path to a previously trained and saved model.
-HDeepRM will load this model before starting the run.

-- The ``outmodel`` optional argument may be specified as a path for saving the model after the run is finished.
-If not provide, the model won't be saved.
+- ``-cw`` - If you are thinking about proof-of-concept experiments, you may need to define your own workload.
+Doing this in SWF is tedious, thus this option allows for passing a custom workload defined in Batsim JSON format.

+- ``-im`` - PyTorch trained models are usually saved in ``.pt`` files.
+This option allows for loading a previously trained model to bootstrap the agent.

+- ``-om`` - If you want to save the model after the simulation is finished, specify the output file in this option.
 This is usually combined with *train* runs.

 .. include-overview-end